Farm & Garden Camp

 Camper Groups:

-Sprouts (Rising 1st graders) focus on becoming familiar with the farm, exploring the fields, and safely interacting with the animals.
+Sprouts focus on becoming familiar with the farm, exploring the fields, and safely interacting with the animals.
 Activities highlight sensory exploration, fine motor skills, and spatial/site/body awareness.
-Sprouts spend extra time with goats.

-Planters (Rising 2nd graders) venture into further areas of the farm, expanding their geographic sense of place and space.
+Planters venture into further areas of the farm, expanding their geographic sense of place and space.
 They go through the process of felting from start to finish, including making plant-based dyes.
-Planters spend extra time with bunnies.

-Harvesters (Rising 5th-6th graders) explore physical and ethical facets of the harvest: tending and harvesting crops, raising and producing meat, food preservation, wild edibles, and more.
-Harvesters spend extra time with pigs and cows, and run the Thursday afternoon Farm Stand.
+Harvesters explore physical and ethical facets of the harvest: tending and harvesting crops, raising and producing meat, food preservation, wild edibles, and more.
+Harvesters run the Thursday afternoon Farm Stand.

 Jr. CITs (Rising 7th-9th graders) and CITs (10th+ graders) -- See Teen Programs for details.